 Go to Start Menu and right-click on Computer/ My Computer

 Then select “properties”.

-For futhur information you can check the bottom of the screen, it lets you know if your Windows version is activated or not.
+For further information you can check the bottom of the screen, it lets you know if your Windows version is activated or not.

 In case it's not, I suggest you buy a genuine Windows version or you might be running a hundred different types of risks.

-Alternatively: If you did not found the Windows version using method mentioned above, you can go to Control Panel > System to get the version of the Windows.
+Alternatively: If you did not find the Windows version using the method mentioned above, you can go to Control Panel > System to get the version of the Windows.

 So that was all I had regarding How to check your windows version folks.
-Hope this piece helped, if it did I'd love to get your feedbacks in the comments section.
+I hope this piece helped if it did I'd love to get your feedback in the comments section.